OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 ::

-    print root.p.unknowns['f_xy']
+    print(root.p.unknowns['f_xy'])

-Finally, we print the output of the `Paraboloid` Component using the dictionary-style method of accessing the outputs.
+Finally, we print the output of the `Paraboloid` Component using the dictionary-style method of accessing the outputs from a `Component` instance.
 Putting it all together:

 .. testcode:: parab